Visitor Parking / Temporary Parking Permits

 Parking & Decals

-- Life Center for Seniors: The people who are members of the LCS program will be issued a Gray Decal and are allowed to park in Student and Employee areas to partake in classes or treatment being offered in the Wellness Center, Upper and Lower Gym, and at the Clinics.
+- LIFE Center for Seniors: The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.

-- Blue decals:are issued to those individuals with excessive parking violations and are restricted to parking in K Lot only.
-They may park elsewhere on campus from 5pm to Midnight.
+- Blue decals: are issued to those individuals with excessive parking violations and are restricted to parking in K Lot only.
+They may park elsewhere on campus from 5:00 p.m.-Midnight.

 - Accessible Parking